Palolo875/kensho-1/replit.md

 ### User Interface
 - **Chat Interface**: Built with React and Zustand for state management.
     - **Zustand Store (useKenshoStore)**: LocalStorage persistence for conversation history, worker error tracking, and auto-save.
+Initializes EmbeddingAgent and IntentClassifierAgent workers with global tracking.
     - **ChatInput Component**: User input with validation, character limits, and dynamic placeholders.
     - **ChatView**: Message display with auto-scroll and responsive layout.
     - **ModelLoadingView Component**: Enhanced loading UX with phase-specific icons, progress bar, and contextual hints.